krishansinghal29/imageclassification_pubsub/Readme.md

    If training on a custom dataset, the train data should be stored in the data/train_data folder.

-   data/train_data should contain subfolders containing images for each class.
+   data/train_data should contain subfolders, each subfolder containing images for each label class.

 2. Testing the model